 Derech Eretz Camp runs every January and July.

-Applications for the 2019 January trip are now open.
+Applications for the 2019 January trip are now closed.

 Since 2005 we have facilitated Derech Eretz trips every January and July with over 150 volunteers, many of whom have returned to the communities several times on alumni trips.